-Despite the predictions of many, Manhattan real estate increased in value dramatically during the first quarter of 2008.
-Led by the luxury market’s huge increase in value, Manhattan led the way for the rest of New York City, which increased its value by an estimated 28%.
+Despite the fact that the predictions of many, Manhattan real estate increased in value dramatically during the first quarter of 2008.
+Led by the luxury market’s massive increase in value, Manhattan led the way for the rest of New York City, which increased its amount by an estimated 28%.

 Indeed, the lesson of the first quarter is an important one: Events not closely tied to the business cycle – in this case, a number of luxury condominiums coming onto the market when worries about a recession began to amount – these events can prop up markets at crucial times, leading to a disproportionately positive impact on the market as a whole.

-The rest of New York state also faired relatively well: Two-thirds of the state’s counties reported increases in sales volume during the past month.
+The rest of New York state also fared relatively well: Two-thirds of the state’s counties reported increases in sales volume during the past month.

-A recent survey has put the average length of owning home at seven years.
-Despite the current troubles in the market, it is almost certain that significant growth will be achieved over that time frame.
+A recent survey has put the average length of owning a home at seven years.
+Despite the current troubles in the market, it is almost sure that significant growth will be achieved over that time frame.